 - a.
 Enrich participant's knowledge in current and emerging diagnostic and therapeutic techniques in gastroenterology/endoscopy to transform and advance the professional practice of GI nursing. - b.
-Promote networking and exchange of ideas among participants to improve gastroenterology nursing and associate practice and patient care. - c.
+Promote innovative networking and exchange of ideas among participants for the purpose of improving nursing and associate practice and patient care. - c.
 Foster gastroenterology/endoscopy nursing practice changes based on evidence-based practice, professional development, research and innovation.